bfontaine/Dazibao/docs/report.md

   loose the broadcasting ability of "normal" signals.

 #### Known issues

 * As default file watching is based on `ctime` of files, it can notify false modification, or miss some of them.
 This choice have been made to save ressources avoiding file parsing.
-Not a real issue since you can enable the *reliable mode* with `--reliable` option.
+Not a real issue since you can enable the reliable mode with `--reliable` option.

 ### Notification client

 #### Known issues

-* Notifications longer than `BUFFER_SIZE` will not be read
+* Notifications longer than 1024 will not be read

-* System call (notifier command length + message length + title length) to notify user longer than `BUFFER_SIZE * 2` will not work properly.
+* System call (notifier command length + message length + title length) to notify user longer than 2048 will not work properly.